Water-Baptism – BT4: Early Church did NOT separate the required ‘doing/works’ for salvation

-The apostle Peter didn’t try to separate the components of salvation, even in the first sermon of the Church where he uses the imperative to strongly urge the Jews in Acts 2:38-39, “Repent (a) and/coupled be water-baptized every one of you in the name/authority of Jesus Christ eis ‘toward and reaching the goal of’ the forgiveness of your sins, kai and-then you will lambano ‘grab hold of to receive’ the grace-gift of the Holy Spirit gar ‘for the reason of’ to you This [singular] Promise [of the Holy Spirit] and/coupled to your children kai and-also to all who are far off, as many as whom the Lord our God calls to Himself.”
+The apostle Peter did NOT try to separate the components of salvation, even in the first sermon of the Church where he uses the imperative to strongly urge the Jews in Acts 2:38-39, “Repent (a) and/coupled be water-baptized every one of you in the name/authority of Jesus Christ eis ‘toward and reaching the goal of’ the forgiveness of your sins, kai and/subsequently you shall [at some point in the future] actually, actively lambano ‘grab hold of to receive for yourself’ the grace-gift of the Holy Spirit gar ‘for the reason/purpose of’ to/for you [is] This [singular] Promise [of the Holy Spirit] and/coupled to/for your children kai and-also to/for all who are far off, as many as whom the Lord our God calls to Himself.”
 Can you see how “being born of [singular] water and/coupled [singular] Spirit” (b) thru water-baptism is dependent on repenting by turning to Jesus and that forgiveness of sins doesn’t come just from repenting, even if you speak it by confession, but must be accompanied by water-baptism? <Notes> a) metanoia: an after-effect of mind/heart/inner man, implying an internal change after an activity, where the ‘activity’ is defined by the context – see Surrender Control.
-In the context, the Jews needed to do a U-turn about their conviction about Christ, having just crucified Him, b) see John 3:5 – see Salvation – BT8.
+In the context, the Jews needed to do a U-turn about their conviction about Christ’s identity, having just crucified Him, b) see John 3:5 – see Salvation – BT8.

-Regarding the “old self” above, the natural, unredeemed “old man/self/being” or “inner man/self/being” dwelling in our initial “spirit/breath of man” that God gave us to make us a “living being” – see Identity, well according to Romans 6:6 this old self MUST be crucified with Christ in water-baptism for this old self’s enabling-power to stop influencing and energizing – like an evil ‘Energizer Bunny’ would – the rest of man, this being his soul and/coupled body together as “flesh” – see Identity.
+Regarding the “old self” above, the natural, unredeemed “old man/self/being” or “inner man/self/being” dwelling in our initial “spirit/breath of man” that God gave us to make us a “living being” – see Identity, according to Romans 6:6 this old self MUST be crucified with Christ in water-baptism for this old self’s enabling-power to stop influencing and energizing – like an evil ‘Energizer Bunny’ would – the rest of man, this being his psyche soul (intellect, emotions, and will-power) and/coupled body together making up the term “flesh” – see Identity.
 The power-plug must be pulled!
 It’s the only way to be free from the old self’s dominion that enslaves you to sin.
-And the only way to have our “spirit” redeemed or ‘purchased for freedom’ and given the completely-different-in-kind New zoe Genuine-Life and enabling-power of the Spirit of holiness is for us to resurrect from the dead with Christ and be given His completely-different-in-kind New Spirit, and this only happens in water-baptism (a). <Notes> a) Romans 6:4-5, 8; Colossians 2:12-13.
+And the only way to have our “spirit” redeemed or ‘purchased for freedom’ and given the completely-different-in-kind New zoe Genuine-Life and enabling-power of the Spirit of holiness/sanctification is for us to resurrect from the dead with Christ and be given His completely-different-in-kind New Spirit, and this only happens in water-baptism (a). <Notes> a) Romans 6:4-5, 8; Colossians 2:12-13.

-Sanctification/holiness in the Christian life is then a matter of keeping the old self’s dirty clothes off us and the completely different-in-kind New Self’s (a) fresh, clean clothes on us (b).
+After you have been water-baptized, then sanctification/holiness in the Christian life is then a matter of keeping the old self’s ‘stinky, dirty clothes’ off of us and the completely different-in-kind New Self’s (a) ‘fresh, clean clothes’ on us (b).
 It’s a shame so many churches speak so little of water-baptism, when the NT speaks so much about it.
-No wonder there is so much sin in churches – they call for holiness but then don’t unplug the old self.
-Futile, especially because it’s doubtful they even are a “New Self” or “New Creation” (b) without water-baptism!
-They are trying to make “the natural man” or “old self” sanctified/holy – and that’s the definition of every religion in the world! <Notes> a) 2 Corinthians 5:17; Galatians 6:15; Ephesians 2:15, 4:24; Colossians 3:10, b) Colossians 3:9-10; Ephesians 4:22-24.
+No wonder there is so much sin in churches – they call for sanctification/holiness but then don’t unplug the old self.
+Futile, especially because it’s doubtful they are even a “New Self” or “New Creation” (b) without water-baptism!
+They are trying to make “the natural man” or “old self” sanctified/holy – and that’s the definition of every religion in the world!
+Every religion is trying to use outward means (stoichein fundamental ‘abc’ regulations, rules, commandments, ordinances, dogma, rituals, self-imposed disciplines of the flesh like fasting) to try to transform the inward man – see Colossians 2:8-23. <Notes> a) 2 Corinthians 5:17; Galatians 6:15; Ephesians 2:15, 4:24; Colossians 3:10, b) Colossians 3:9-10; Ephesians 4:22-24.

-What changed was NOW John the Baptist and Jesus’ disciples were water-baptizing ALL Jews (a), presumably still a “water-baptism for repentance” because there is no mention of “water-baptizing in the name/authority of Jesus” (b) until after Christ’s resurrection when He was “given all authority in heaven and earth” and when He gave the ‘Great Commission’ to the 11 apostles to preach (not write) His gospel logos message to make disciples by water-baptizing them as we saw in Matthew 28:18-20 as discussed in Water-Baptism – BT2. <Notes> a) John 3:22, 26, 4:1-2, b) Matthew 28:19; Acts 2:38, 8:16, 10:48, 19:5.
+What changed was NOW John the Baptist and Jesus’ disciples were water-baptizing ALL Jews (a), presumably still a “water-baptism for repentance” because there is no mention of “water-baptizing in the name/authority of Jesus” (b) until after Christ’s resurrection when He was “given all authority in heaven and earth” and when He gave the ‘Great Commission’ to the 11 apostles to preach (not write) His gospel logos message to make disciples by water-baptizing them “in the name/authority of the Father and/coupled of the Son and/coupled of the Holy Spirit” [This is a Triune God], as we saw in Matthew 28:18-20 as discussed in Water-Baptism – BT2. <Notes> a) John 3:22, 26, 4:1-2, b) Matthew 28:19; Acts 2:38, 8:16, 10:48, 19:5.